Phazzie/autoclick/docs/archived_completed_tasks.md

 # Archived Completed Tasks

-This document contains all tasks that have been successfully implemented in the AUTOCLICK project.
+This document contains all tasks that have been successfully completed in the AUTOCLICK project.
+Note that while some UI components (like Variable Management UI) are completed, others are still pending and are listed in the pending_implementation_tasks.md file.

 ## Core Action System